Balladebits/Balladebits/README.md

 - Videogames in general,specially Pokemon and Mega Man
 - Reading Books
 - cuddle with friends
-- Talk about Cooking,Videogames and art
+- Talk about Cooking,Videogames,Art
-- Coffee! <3
+- Latte! <3
 - Giving Flowers to anyone, or cakes
 - Making a lot of OCs and concepts
 - Sexual Topics